 Cooperation with other International Organizations

 The PABSEC has established contacts with various international organizations and parliamentary assemblies, many of them having also the observer status with the PABSEC.
-Among them are: the Parliamentary Assembly of the Council of Europe, the Inter-Parliamentary Assembly of Commonwealth of Independent States (IPACIS), the European Parliament, the Inter-Parliamentary Union (IPU), the NATO Parliamentary Assembly, the OSCE Parliamentary Assembly, the Parliamentary Assembly of the Union Belarus-Russia (PA UBR), the Parliamentary Dimension of the Central European Initiative (PD CEI), the Parliamentary Union of the Islamic Countries (PUIC), the Interparlıamentary Assembly of Orthodoxy (IAO), the Parliamentary Assembly of the Turkic-Speaking Countries (TURKPA), the Baltic Sea Parliamentary Conference (BSPC), the Parliamentary Network on the World Bank and Parliamentary Assembly of the South-East European Cooperation Process (SEECP PA).
-The Assembly also obtained Observer Status to the Organization for Security and Co-operation in Europe Parliamentary Assembly (OSCE PA), to the Asian Parliamentary Assembly (APA) and the Associate Member Status to the Interparliamentary Union (IPU).
+Among them are: the Parliamentary Assembly of the Council of Europe, the Inter-Parliamentary Assembly of Commonwealth of Independent States (IPACIS), the European Parliament, the Inter-Parliamentary Union (IPU), the NATO Parliamentary Assembly, the OSCE Parliamentary Assembly, the Parliamentary Assembly of the Union Belarus-Russia (PA UBR), the Parliamentary Dimension of the Central European Initiative (PD CEI), the Parliamentary Union of the Islamic Countries (PUIC), the Inter - parliamentary Assembly of Orthodoxy (IAO), the Parliamentary Assembly of the Turkic-Speaking Countries (TURKPA), the Baltic Sea Parliamentary Conference (BSPC), the Parliamentary Network on the World Bank and Parliamentary Assembly of the South-East European Cooperation Process (SEECP PA).
+The Assembly also obtained the Observer Status to the Organization for Security and Co-operation in Europe Parliamentary Assembly (OSCE PA), to the Asian Parliamentary Assembly (APA) and the Associate Member Status to the Interparliamentary Union (IPU).
 PABSEC signed the Protocol of Cooperation with the Inter Parliamentary Assembly of the Commonwealth of the Independent States (IPACIS) and the Memorandum of Understanding with the Parliamentary Assembly of the Mediterranean (PAM) and with the Baltic Sea Parliamentary Conference (BSPC), aiming at speeding up the inter-parliamentary cooperation.